 Mother’s Day Weekend Getaways

-First thing we did in NYC (my #1 Mother’s Day weekend getaway) was check into a sleek lifestyle hotel close to SoHo and Tribeca, and I was obsessed with the vibrant design, curated art, and that cool, modern energy that just felt like NYC magic.
+First thing we did in NYC was check into a sleek lifestyle hotel close to SoHo and Tribeca, and I was obsessed with the vibrant design, curated art, and that cool, modern energy that just felt like NYC magic.

-We dropped our bags, freshened up, and walked straight to Central Park which is one of the most amazing underrated gems for a romantic or family weekend, especially in spring when everything feels joyful.
+We dropped our bags, and walked straight to Central Park which is one of the most amazing underrated gems, especially in spring with tulips everywhere.

 After that we grabbed brunch at a hidden café near the Upper West Side, one of my favorite experiences because it was affordable, cozy, and had the best people watching.